-41 Rock for Rights This is a great one for schools!
-Invite
+41 Rock for Rights This is a

-This is a great one for schools!
+Rights This is a great one for schools!
 Invite the school band to do a benefit show for Amnesty International.
+Rock the school with a "Live-Ate" concert.
+Why not even have a Glee Club for Global Rights?